RCCG Sunday School Teachers Manual Lesson 48: 2 August 2026

 This is RCCG Sunday School Teachers manual for the adult class.

-Today’s Lesson 48 topic: HELL
+Today’s Lesson 48 topic: THE BATTLE OF ARMAGEDDON

 Read: